 Feral pigs churn up natural environments like a plow.
-Spectacular-looking lionfish along the coast voraciously devour baby reef fish.
+Spectacular-looking lionfish along the coast voraciously devour juvenile reef fish.
 Old World climbing fern fronds, up to 125-feet long, smother everything beneath them.
-Whether ugly or beautiful, invasive, non-native species such as these cause serious damage when introduced to Florida’s natural lands.
+Non-native forest pests threaten Florida’s natural lands, orchards, street trees, and forest industry—with additional pests like emerald ash borer coming increasingly closer to the state.
+Invasive, non-native species such as these cause serious damage when introduced to Florida’s natural lands.
 Indeed, the threat they pose is second only to the direct destruction of habitats through development.

 Because Florida’s climate is so hospitable, invasive species cause more of a crisis here than anywhere else in the continental United States.
-The fact that Florida serves as point of entry for almost three-fourths of the plants imported into the U.S. and the majority of the world reptile trade compounds the problem.
+The fact that Florida is the world leader in the reptile trade, and serves as point of entry for almost three-fourths of all plants imported into the U.S., compounds the problem.

-All of Florida’s native habitats—marine, freshwater and terrestrial—are threatened by invasives species.
+All of Florida’s native habitats—marine, freshwater and terrestrial—are threatened by invasive species.
 The cost of managing Florida’s invasive plants alone is estimated at $100 million each year; the cost of animal management could easily exceed this.

 - Prevent future invasions of non-native species.

 - Quickly detect and respond to an invasion when it occurs.